gardener/machine-controller-manager/docs/development/cp_support_old.md

+---
+title: Adding Support for a Cloud Provider (Legacy)
+draft: false
+---

 # Adding support for a new cloud provider

 For adding support for a new cloud provider in the Machine Controller Manager, follow the steps described below.
 Replace provider with your provider-name.